brianschroeder/MLB-Game-Predictor/README.md

 ## Author Brian Schroeder

+## Overview
+The goal of this project was to gather data from previos games and years, create a program to gather the most common stats that effected a Teams Winning Percentage, and predict future games based off a model that was created from the data gained from the historical analysis.

 #### The first script created was the Common_Winning_Stats_Analyzer.py

 The goal of this script is to determine which categories such as a Teams Batting Average and ERA effect the outcome of the Game the most.
 This script has been designed